Semilinear clannish algebras: Introduction

 To verify part (i) of \cite[Lemma, p.
 22]{Rin1975}, the aforementioned subquotients are evaluated on each member of the given list of indecomposables.
 For clannish algebras this used certain `orientation results', see for example \cite[\S 4.1]{Cra1988ff}.
 Here we both generalise and simplify these orientation results.

 We now give some examples of semilinear clannish algebras; see \S\ref{s:examples} for more details.
-Taking $K$ to be commutative, so a field, examples of string algebras are $K[x,y]/\ideal{xy}$ and $K\langle x,y\rangle/\ideal{x^2,y^2}$.
+The special case of string algebras, and especially so-called `gentle algebras', has attracted much interest, see for example \cite{AAG,BC,GLFS,LP,PPP,Schroll}.
 If $K$ is a perfect field of characteristic $p>0$, and $\sigma$ is its Frobenius automorphism, then there is a semilinear string algebra whose modules are given by a $K$-vector space equipped with a $\sigma$-semilinear endomorphism $F$ and a $\sigma^{-1}$-semilinear endomorphism $V$, satisfying $FV=VF=0$.
 These are exactly Dieudonn\'e modules annihilated by $p$.
+De Oliveira, Futorny, Klimchuk, Kovalenko and Sergeichuk \cite{Oliveira2013} have studied semilinear representations of a quiver of finite or extended Dynkin type $\A$ over $\C$, such that the automorphism of $\C$ associated to an arrow is either the identity or complex conjugation.
+This is a special case of a semilinear string algebra.

-The algebra $K\langle a,e\rangle /\ideal{a^2,e^2-e}$ is a clannish algebra, the classification of whose finite-dimensional modules is exactly the classification of an idempotent matrix and a square-zero matrix up to simultaneous similarity.
-But the quadratic polynomial for the special loop $e$ is $q_e(x)=x^2-x$, which has constant term zero, so, like \cite{Cra1988ff,Cra1989}, our theory does not apply directly to this algebra.
-Instead, one needs to assume that $K$ is not the field with two elements, so that the algebra can be rewritten as $K\langle a,t\rangle /\ideal{a^2,t^2-\beta t+\gamma}$ where $x^2-\beta x+\gamma$ is a polynomial with distinct non-zero roots in $K$.
+The clannish algebra $K\langle a,e\rangle /\ideal{a^2,e^2-e}$ is studied in \cite{Cra1988ff}; the classification of its finite-dimensional modules is exactly the classification of an idempotent matrix and a square-zero matrix up to simultaneous similarity.
+But the quadratic polynomial for the special loop $e$ is $q_e(x)=x^2-x$, which has constant term zero, so, like \cite{Cra1988ff,Cra1989}, our theory does not apply to this algebra.
+However, as explained in \cite{Cra1988ff}, if the field $K$ has more than two elements, and $\mu \in K\setminus\{0,1\}$, then replacing the generator $e$ by $t = e-\mu 1$, we obtain the relation $(t+\mu)(t+\mu-1) = 0$, giving a presentation of the algebra to which our theory does apply; see also Remark~\ref{remark:condsonpolys}(ii).
+So-called `skewed-gentle algebras', see \cite{GdlP}, are a special class of clannish algebras, analogous to gentle algebras.
 Another example of a clannish algebra is $\R\langle a,t \rangle/\ideal{a^2,t^2+1}$, the free product over $\R$ of the ring of dual numbers $\R[a]/\ideal{a^2}$ and the field of complex numbers $\C$.
-For the special loop $t$ we have $q_t(x)=x^2+1$, which is irreducible over $\R$, and hence this algebra is not covered by the classification in \cite{Cra1989}.
-It was mentioned there that the results may remain true for irreducible quadratics, provided the splitting lemma held true.
-In this paper we prove such lemmas do hold in this case, so this example is covered by our present theory.
+Here $t$ is a special loop with $q_t(x)=x^2+1$, which is irreducible over $\R$, and hence this algebra is not covered by the classification in \cite{Cra1989}.
+It was mentioned there that the results may remain true for irreducible quadratics, provided that the splitting lemma held true.
+In this paper we prove that splitting does hold, so this example is covered by our present theory.